10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 #### Visibility

-In terms of [Object-Orieted Programming](http://en.wikipedia.org/wiki/Object-oriented_programming) (OOP), public properties and methods should obviously be `public`.
+In terms of [Object-Oriented Programming](http://en.wikipedia.org/wiki/Object-oriented_programming) (OOP), public properties and methods should obviously be `public`.
 Anything intended to be private should actually be specified as `protected`.
 There should be no `private` fields or properties without well-documented and agreed-upon rationale.

 #### Structure and Patterns